 A separate set of underwriting year accounts has been prepared on the traditional three year accounting basis in accordance with the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
-These relate to the 2013 year of account which has been reinsured to close with effect from 31 December 2015.
+These relate to the 2014 year of account which has been reinsured to close with effect from 31 December 2016.

 The financial reporting framework that has been applied is United Kingdom Generally Accepted Accounting Practice (UK GAAP) including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (FRS 102) and Financial Reporting Standard 103 'Insurance Contracts' (FRS 103).
-This replaced the previously extant UK GAAP as at 1 January 2014.
-Further information in respect of this is disclosed in note 22 of the annual accounts.